t3m1X/3D-Engine/README.md

 ## About

 Opens the the about window that shows information about the engine (the name of the creators, libraries used and the license)

+## Scene Info

+In the default scene a default camera is created autamatically when it is loaded, this camera has the camera culling option, if it is enabled, onlky elements inside its furstum will be rendered. (it is disabled by default).

+There also an octree created that is debug drawn in order to make its utility visible, game objects are non static by default, but whenever a game object is set to static(in the porperties panel) it will be insterted into the octree and the octree will resize itself if needed.

+Any mesh loaded into the engine will be saved in .rmesh format inside the library folder, as well as textures will be saved as dds files.

 ## License
 MIT License